-What Makes A Good Property Deal?
+What Makes a Good Property Deal?

 Many property investors don’t know what makes a good property deal.
 I want to help you understand how you could save time and effort by actually knowing this.
 You can also spot the opportunities that other investors may miss.